2016 Baden-Württemberg state election

-The 2016 Baden-Württemberg state election was held on 13 March 2016 to elect the members of the 15th Landtag of Baden-Württemberg.
-The incumbent government of The Greens and the Social Democratic Party (SPD) led by Minister-President Winfried Kretschmann lost its majority.
+The 2016 Baden-Württemberg state election to elect the members of the 15th Landtag of Baden-Württemberg was held on 13 March 2016, the same day as the Rhineland-Palatinate state election and Saxony-Anhalt state election.
+The incumbent government of The Greens and the Social Democratic Party (SPD) led by Minister-President Winfried Kretschmann lost its majority, but Kretschmann and the Greens would gain support from the CDU and went on to rule for another 10 years.

 The Greens achieved a 6% swing and became the largest party in a state legislature for the first time.
-The Christian Democratic Union (CDU), which had previously been the largest party, lost a third of its voteshare and fell to second place.
-Alternative for Germany (AfD) contested its first state election in Baden-Württemberg, debuting at 15%.
+The Christian Democratic Union (CDU), which had previously been by far the largest party, lost a third of its voteshare and fell to second place.
+The new Alternative for Germany (AfD) contested its first state election in Baden-Württemberg, debuting at 15% as the leading opposition party.
 The SPD lost half its voteshare and fell to fourth place with 12.7%.

 After the election, the Greens formed a coalition with the CDU, and Kretschmann was re-elected as Minister-President.

 Campaign and issues

 The Greens campaigned to keep Minister-President Winfried Kretschmann in office.
 Their central issues were energy, economics, and education.
 The CDU aimed to put an end to the green-red state government and usher in its own leading candidate Guido Wolf to head the state government.
 Themes in focus for the CDU were education policy, internal security, and the issue of infrastructure, including high-speed internet.
 The SPD, led by Nils Schmid, wanted to win more votes to continue the existing government coalition with The Greens.
 The SPD's campaign mainly focused on "good jobs", educational equality, and more time for the family.
 The electoral goal of the FDP, led by Hans-Ulrich Rülke, was to repeat its entry into the state parliament and possibly be involved in a governing coalition.
 They promised better education, the strengthening of the local business, and improvement of mobility.
 The AfD party campaigned to be elected into the state parliament for the first time.
 Its leading candidate Jörg Meuthen saw migration policy as an important election issue, alongside education, security, and energy transition.

 The election campaign was overshadowed by the European migrant crisis.
 In the crisis, Kretschmann supported the policies of Chancellor Angela Merkel.
 Kretschmann said he saw no other person who could keep Europe together as Angela Merkel did.
 "Therefore, I pray every day that the Chancellor remains healthy."
 CDU candidate Wolf also emphasized support for Merkel's "European solution" in the crisis, but in February 2016 tried to win more conservative voters by a joint proposal along with Rhineland-Palatinate CDU candidate Julia Klöckner for daily refugee quotas and border centers for migrants, which put additional pressure on Merkel.